jdebug/json-formatter/README.md

 ## Description ##

-This is a simple application to format JSON data and it uses spring boot with angular frontend application to format JSON data.
+This is a simple application to format JSON data and it uses spring boot with angular frontend application.
 Gradle scripts are used to build & run the application.

 ## More Details
 Get more information from the tutorial - http://blog.jdebugger.com/2018/09/angular-integration-with-spring-boot.html